November 29th-December 3rd

-- Math: It is important children learn math facts for addition/ subtraction and multiplication/division with the goal of automatic recall.
-For the upcoming week, we will continue to learn how to multiply a decimal by a whole number, a decimal by a decimal, and be able to find partial products when multiplying decimals.
+- Math: It’s important children learn math facts for addition/ subtraction/multiplication/ divsion with the goal of automatic recall.
+For the upcoming week, we will learn how to multiply a decimal by a whole number, a decimal by a decimal, and be able to find partial products when multiplying decimals.

 - English Language Arts:

-- Vocabulary: Each week students have 12 new vocabulary words.
-They complete different activities each day (sentence completion, matching, synonym/antonym, matching, word meaning, and context clues).
+- Vocabulary: Each week students have 12 new vocabulary words and complete different activities each day (sentence completion, synonym/antonym, matching, word meaning, and context clues).

-- Spelling: Each day students learn two or three commonly misspelled words and a mnemonic device to help them remember how to spell the word.
-First, they add these words to their Spelling List.
-Next, they write a sentence for each each word which demonstrates their understanding of its meaning and use conventional spelling.
+- Spelling: Each day students will learn two or three commonly misspelled words and a mnemonic device to help them remember correct spelling.
+They will write a sentence for each word to demonstrate an understanding of its meaning and of conventional spelling.

-- Google Classroom: Students continue to complete assignments and quizzes in English Language Arts, and Religion.
+- Google Classroom: Students have completed several assignments in Social Studies, English Language Arts, and Religion.
 They have watched Mystery Science videos that correlate with the Science standards.
-Please ask your son/daughter to show you what they have been working on.
+Please ask your child to share with you what he/she has been doing.
 If you have any questions please don’t hesitate to send me an email.

 - Prayer Service: We will be attending a Prayer Service led by Mrs. Hoffay on Monday at 9AM.
 Your son/daughter needs to wear their dress uniform.
 Girls must wear green plaid jumper/skirt, white blouse, green sweater (seasonally), green knee socks or tights, and dress shoes.
 Boys must wear long pants, white shirt, a tie, and dress shoes.